Olen/home-assistant-openplantbook/README.md

 ## Configuration

->**Note**
->
-> Coming soon!

 The integration can optionally be set to automatically download images from Openplantbook.

 ![image](https://user-images.githubusercontent.com/203184/185127026-aa447d8f-0212-4fa7-b83b-3e5c330a82cc.png)

 The default path to save the images is `/config/www/images/plants`, but it can be set to any directory you wish.

 You need to specify an _existing path_ that the user you are running home assistant as has write access to.
 If you specify a relative path (e.g. a path that does not start with a "/", it means a path below your "config" directory.
-So "www/images/plants" will mean "/config/www/images/plants".
+So "www/images/plants" will mean "&lt;home-assistant-install-directory&gt;/config/www/images/plants".

 If the path contains **"www/"** the image_url in plant attributes will also be replaced by a reference to /local/<path to image>.
 So if the download path is set to the default "/config/www/images/plants/", the "image_url" of the species will be replaced with "/local/images/plants/my plant species.jpg".